kingston-hackSpace/SDCard/README.md

 - Done!
 You have created a file titled ‘TEXT.txt’ written on your SD Card!
 Now, remove the SD card from the module and insert it in your computer to check that your *.txt* file has been created properly.
 Let’s open it and see what was written in it.
 It should look something like [this](https://github.com/kingston-hackSpace/SDCard/blob/main/print.png)

+- Play and Text: Insert the SD card back to the SDCard-module.
+Observe your code and :

+    - try changing the name of the *.txt* file.

+    - try changing the content written in the *.txt* file

+    - upload the new code to the Arduino Board.
+Has it worked?